onedata/onedata-documentation/doc/administering_onedata/storage_import.md

 ![](../../doc/img/admin/auto_storage_import_info.png)

 #### Starting a scan on demand
-It is possible to forcefully start a single scan of auto storage import, even if `Continuous scan` is disabled (use the green button).
+It is possible to forcefully start a single scan of `auto storage import`, even if `Continuous scan` is disabled (use the green button).
 The scan will be started with current configuration.

 ![](../../doc/img/admin/auto_storage_import_start.png)